-We launched a new 5-year technology plan in August 2017 to drive profitable growth and reduce our general and administration costs by 75 to 100 basis points as a percentage of revenues by 2021.
-We plan to focus our efforts on improving our overall technology platform, driving salesforce effectiveness, and increasing efficiencies in our back-office and across our operations.
+We launched a 5-year technology plan in August 2017 to drive profitable growth, reduce our general and administration costs by 75 to 100 basis points as a percentage of revenues by 2021, and improve our operating efficiencies.
+We have focused our efforts on improving our overall technology platform, driving sales force effectiveness, and increasing efficiencies in our back-office and across our operations.